semakol/KolOS/doc.md

 - `new(x, y, width, height, parent)`: Creates a new GUI instance.
 - `addLabel(x, y, text, textColor)`: Adds a label to the GUI.
 - `addButton(x, y, label, callback, bgColor, textColor, width, height)`: Adds a button to the GUI.
-- `addInput(x, y, width, maxLength, bgColor, textColor)`: Adds an input field to the GUI.
+- `addInput(x, y, width, maxLength, bgColor, textColor, replaceChar, history, completeFn, default, callback, deactivateOnEnter)`: Adds an input field to the GUI.
 - `addTextarea(x, y, width, height, bgColor, textColor)`: Adds a textarea to the GUI.
 - `addRect(x, y, width, height, bgColor, fill, char, charColor)`: Adds a rectangle to the GUI.
 - `addDropdown(x, y, width, items, bgColor, textColor)`: Adds a dropdown to the GUI.